DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 - **Playful Sovereignty** maintains flexibility and adaptability
 - **True Hierarchy** preserves wisdom and prevents naive mistakes
 - **Authentic Belonging** reduces the desperate need for external validation
+- **Cycle Attunement** develops the social intelligence to recognize manipulation and respond appropriately
+- **Trauma-Informed Community** prevents trauma responses from being weaponized and creates healing rather than fragmentation

 When people have authentic community, they don't need to accept toxic substitutes.
 They become immune to many forms of manipulation simply because their real needs are being met.